Mrfrey14/salesforceDev/SF-Best-Practices-Documentation.md

 ### _<u>Javascript<u>_

-- If the javascript is not contained in an Aura Component or an LWC, Javascript should be housed in its own static resource file and referenced in the visualforce page.
+- If the javascript is not contained in an Aura Component or an LWC, Javascript should be housed in its own static resource file and added to the code via a script tag.

 - Javascript should be formatted and commented using the exact same standards as outlined above for apex.